conduktor/kafka-security-manager/README.md

 ## gRPC Gateway (REST Endpoint)
 By default KSM binds to port 50052, but you can configure this using the `GRPC_GATEWAY_PORT` environment variable.

 This provides a REST API to consume data from KSM.
-Swagger definition is provided at [src/main/resources/specs/KsmService.yml](src/main/resources/specs/KsmService.yml)

 ## Service Definition